codeaprendiz/learn_devops/home/cloud-providers/oci/practice-tasks/task-002-create-k8s-quick-create/ReadMe.md

 > Allow pods on one worker node to communicate with pods on other worker nodes.
 Anything from within the subnet can communicate with one another
 - 10.0.0.0/28	--------------ICMP ------------->
 > Path discovery.
 Anything from API endpoint subnet can communicate over ICMP
+- 10.0.0.0/28  All Ports --------------All Protocols-----------> All Ports
+> TCP traffic for ports: All
-- Anything coming from API endpoint subnet can communicate over TCP, all source ports to all destination ports
+> TCP access from Kubernetes Control Plane.
+Anything coming from API endpoint subnet can communicate over TCP, all source ports to all destination ports
+- 0.0.0.0/0 All Ports ---------------TCP-----------------------> 22
-- Anything coming from Internet can communicate over TCP 22 for SSH access
+> TCP traffic for ports: 22 SSH Remote Login Protocol.
+Inbound SSH traffic to worker nodes.
+Anything coming from Internet can communicate over TCP 22 for SSH access

 #### Egress